Corona vaccines in comparison: AstraZeneca and Biontech: – what is different and what is better?

 This mRNA is released in the body and uses “small, harmless fragments of the Covid-19 virus” to explain to the cells how they can “recognize and attack the virus”.
 The cells remember this information and thus ensure immunity to the Coronavirus.
 In addition, not only the replication and spread in the body, but also the transmission to other people should be prevented.

-Vaccine against the coronavirus: The active ingredients from AstraZeneca and Biontech are so effective
+Vaccine against the coronavirus: That’s how effective the active ingredients from AstraZeneca and Biontech are

 The mRNA vaccine – which Moderna and CureVac are also developing – by Biontech after two vaccinations, it is around 95 percent effective within three weeks.
 AstraZeneca assumed protection of just around 70 percent in November 2020.